apache/flink-web/_posts/2020-07-14-application-mode.md

 which one is suitable in your own setup.
 Feel free to play around with them and report any issues you may find.
-If you have any questions or requests, do not hesitate to post them in the [mailing lists](https://wints.github.io/flink-web//community.html#mailing-lists) and, hopefully, see you at one of our conferences or meetups.
+If you have any questions or requests, do not hesitate to post them in the [mailing lists](https://wints.github.io/flink-web//community.html#mailing-lists) and, hopefully, see you (virtually) at one of our conferences or meetups soon!